 Other great sources of Vitamin D are fish, eggs, Cod Liver Oil supplements (I take this one.), and Vitamin D supplements.
 Since many people are so deficient, sometimes an extra dose of Vitamin D in a supplement is needed.
 I use this one and love it.
 It’s mixed with Vitamin K2, which works together with Vitamin D, to maintain healthy levels of calcium and keep the calcium where it’s supposed to be – in the bones.

 I hope these remedies are helpful to you.
-What are your favorite natural remedies for allergies?
+Implement some today and let me know if you find relief!
+Do you have any other favorite natural remedies for allergies?
 Let me know in the comments!